 Digital clocks are positioned at the following locations throughout the course: the start line, each mile marker, 5K marker and the finish line.
 Digital clocks provide the elapsed event time (gun time).
 Mile markers will be positioned at each mile.
 Digital clocks at the finish line will display unofficial finish times.
 The elapsed event time begins with the 10K start at 8:00 a.m.

 In 2014 the race premiered the first King & Queen of the Hill Challenge to race participants—winners to receive the prestigious polka dot jersey.
 Two distinct climbs on the course come just before mile 2, second highest point on the course, and then again near mile 2.5, highest point on the course.
 The distance between these two peaks is 1 kilometer (0.62 mi.).
 The Cap10K King & Queen of the Hill Challenge pits runners to compete between these two peaks for the fastest time.
-Timing mats at the start and finish record each participant’s time between these two locations to determine the fast split time.
+Timing mats at the start and finish record each participant’s time between these two locations to determine the fastest split time.

 2014 Cap10K King & Queen of the Hill Challenge winners: